Mansfield High School (Mansfield, Texas)

-Mansfield High School is a public secondary school located at 3001 East Broad Street in Mansfield, Texas.
+Mansfield High School is a public secondary school located at 3001 East Broad Street in Mansfield, Texas, United States.
 Part of the Mansfield Independent School District, the school serves a portion of Mansfield.
 As of 2018, the school had 2,688 students.
 Mansfield High School is known for their baseball and golf sports programs.
 It is noted for its resistance to desegregation in a 1956 incident.

 Academics

-Mansfield High School has a notable academic presence, as it is the highest performing High School in Mansfield, with a 96% graduation rate as well as having 83% Proficiency in Reading and 85% Proficiency in Mathematics.
-Mansfield offers 24 AP Courses, ranging from Human Geography to Calculus BC.
-The average AP Enrollment is 40% and the average Pass Rate is 46%.
+Mansfield High School is the top-performing high school in Mansfield, with a 96% graduation rate, and 83% proficiency in Reading and 85% proficiency in Mathematics.
+Mansfield offers 24 AP courses, ranging from Human Geography to Calculus BC.
+The average AP enrollment is 40% and the average pass rate is 46%.

 Feeder patterns

 The following elementary schools feed into Mansfield High School: